The Latest Buzz

 Positioning is one of the most important technical challenges in crowdsourced map data collection, and there’s no simple answer.
 The most precise positioning solutions are too expensive to be scalable.
 The most scalable positioning solutions aren’t precise enough to be reliable.

-this combined GPS/INS system from Hexagon | NovAtel.
+Mapping fleets typically use a military-grade positioning hardware that can cost tens of thousands of dollars per device, like this combined GPS/INS system from Hexagon | NovAtel.
 It’s extremely precise, it’s a battle-tested solution … and it’s simply too expensive to deploy at scale.

 Smartphones fall on the opposite end of the spectrum.
 With the relatively forgiving positioning demands of consumer apps, smartphone manufacturers tend to spend just a few dollars on a basic receiver and antenna that they can fit into a compact form factor.
 Often, they compensate by tapping into other data sources, such as cell towers and known WiFi networks to try and get within a few meters.